 S. H. Ebrahimnazhad Rahbari

-I am a Research Fellow at Korea Institute for Advanced Study.
+I am an Assistant Professor at Korea Institute for Advanced Study.
 I work on a wide range of topics in statistical physics of far-from equilibrium systems.

 I conduct research on various aspects of non-equilibrium statistical physics, particularly yielding transition of dry and wet granular materials, morphology of self-assemblies, (explosive) percolation, and surface growth.
 To this end, I use a combination of self-developed large scale molecular-dynamics-type simulations and Monte-Carlo schemes.
 To validate my numerical observations, I use scaling arguments and dimensional analysis.